FAQ

 I need a home theater power amplifier - what would you recommend?

-If you want to save $ today and will be happy with a 5 channel system for the next year or two, then choose the 2005.
-If you want to go with the best, know that you will be upgrading to a 7 channel system within the next 24 months or do not want to deal with the extra cost and hassle of shipping and upgrading the amp at a later date, then go with the 2007.
+If you want to save $ today and will be happy with a 5 channel system for the next year or two, then choose the AT4005, AT525NC or AT6005.
+If you want to go with the best, know that you will probably be upgrading to a 7 channel system within the next couple of years or do not want to deal with the extra cost and hassle of shipping and upgrading the amp at a later date, then go with the AT4007, AT527NC or AT6007.

-If you have inefficient speakers, very large home theater, like to listen to your movies/music at extremely loud listen levels or just want the top-of the-line unit, then choose the AT3000 300 watts per channel series (3005 or 3007).
+If you have inefficient speakers, a very large home theater, like to listen to your movies/music at extremely loud listen levels or just want a top-of the-line amplifier, then choose the AT6000 300 watts per channel Signature Series (AT6005 or AT6007) or a couple of amplifiers from the AT540NC series (500 watts per channel), e.g. an AT542NC and AT543NC for a 5 channel system or an AT543NC and AT544NC for a 7 channel setup.

 In addition to home theater, I also listen to music - how well will your amplifiers work in that application?